stan-dev/posteriordb/README.md

 [6] "radon_mn-radon_hierarchical_intercept_noncentered"
 ```

-In the same fashion we can list data and models included in the database as
+In the same fashion, we can list data and models included in the database as

 ```
 > mn <- model_names(my_pdb)